BIOH - Biology-Human

 BIOH 201 Human Anatomy and Physiology I: 5 Credits (3 Lec, 2 Lab)

-PREREQUISITE: CHMY 121IN, CHMY 141, or CHMY 151, with a grade of "C-" or better; priority given to majors requiring this course.
-General principles of cell and tissue biology that apply to all living systems.
+PREREQUISITE: CHMY 121IN or CHMY 141 or CHMY 151.
+(F, Sp, Su) General principles of cell and tissue biology that apply to all living systems.
 Structure and function of skeletal, muscular, nervous, and endocrine systems.
 Homeostasis, control, and integration of the human body will be emphasized.
-Laboratory will cover related systems.
-This course is not repeatable without prior consent of instructor
+Laboratory will cover related systems

 BIOH 211 Human Anatomy and Physiology II: 4 Credits (3 Lec, 1 Lab)

-PREREQUISITE: BIOH 201 with grades of "C-"; priority given to majors requiring this course.
-Structure and function of digestive, cardiovascular, respiratory, reproductive, and urinary systems of humans.
-Principles of integration, metabolism, energy flow, and homeostasis will be emphasized.
-This course is not repeatable without prior consent of instructor
+PREREQUISITE: BIOH 201.
+(F, Sp, Su) Structure and function of digestive, cardiovascular, respiratory, reproductive, and urinary systems of humans.
+Principles of integration, metabolism, energy flow, and homeostasis will be emphasized

 BIOH 287 Intermediate Human Phys I: 3 Credits (3 Lec)